qmk/qmk_firmware/users/ericgebhart/readme.md

 I prefer a modified beakl15 symbol layer. here it is, left and right.
 This layer has some extra characters so it works with non-beakl base layouts.
 The beakl wi symbol layer is not an improvement on this IMO.
+Miryoku symbols layer is only left sided, and minimalist as well.
 This might be a little vi centric, with the : in the middle. ymmv.

 There are a few choices, this is one.